Hypothesis Testing Framework

 • stats.ttest_ind(a, b, equal_var=False) — Welch’s t-test for two independent samples

-• TTestIndPower().solve_power(effect_size, nobs1, alpha) — compute power given sample size
+• TTestIndPower().solve_power(effect_size, nobs1, alpha) — power given sample size

 For the quiz

-• Know the difference between Type I and Type II errors, and how \(\alpha\) controls the tradeoff.
+• Distinguish Type I and Type II errors and explain how \(\alpha\) controls the tradeoff.

 • Explain why a large sample can make a tiny, meaningless effect “significant.”